chiahaohsutai/AnimatorSwap/resources/NEW-TEAM-README.md

 extract information about adding a move motion, etc. In the EditInputReader, there are two temp lists, one to hold the shapes that the user wishes to add and one to hold the motions that the user wishes to add.
-As the EditInputReader processes the text input by the user, it adds the corresponding shape and motion objects to these temporary lists.
+As the EditInputReader processes the text input by the user, it adds the corresponding shape and motion objects to these temp lists.
 If all the inputs are valid, then the model gets mutated.
 If a single input is invalid, that means there was an invalid shape or motion addition in the description.
 When this happens, the temp lists will be emptied and no shapes or motions that were entered by the user in the text box will be added.
 Essentially, the